 I thought it was silly that people planned vacations around the leaves changing; that was until I laid eyes on Lost Maples State Park.
 Once I discovered this taste of Texas fall, I was planning my own trips around the changing of the leaves.
 Over the past few years I have perfected a trip to Lost Maples and I am sharing those tips with you.

 It varies from year to year, but you can typically see fall colors in the last week of October through the first two or three weeks of November.
 For real-time updates, check out the Lost Maples Fall Foliage 2020 report, which is updated weekly with the status of the leaves.
 The park is busy at this time of year, so be sure to plan ahead and reserve a day pass on the Texas State Parks Reservations site.

 Where To Stay

-I discovered Lost Maples RV and Camping after accidentally reserving primitive camping instead of car camping at the park.
-With no signal and no knowledge of the area, we were lost when we stumbled upon this gas station offering tent camping near Lost Maples.
-We were the only ones camping at the back of the gas station and I laughed, wondering if this was legit.
-Well, it was, and I’ve had the opportunity to watch this business grow from bare-bones tent sites to a community of tent sites with bathrooms and showers, RV sites with hookups, and cabins.
+I discovered Lost Maples RV and Camping after a state park reservation mishap; we stumbled upon this unassuming gas station offering tent camping near Lost Maples.
+I’ve had the opportunity to watch this business grow from bare-bones tent sites to a community of tent sites with bathrooms and showers, RV sites with hookups, and cabins.
 I couldn’t recommend this place more!